National Green Week: The Fisher Green School Experiment

 Students at Fisher Elementary School in Walpole, Massachusetts, conducted a trash experiment.
 For two weeks they collected and weighed their trash, including juice boxes and snack wrappers.
 The school collected 450 lbs. of trash a day.
 Then they received a "Green Pack", which was itself a reusable shopping bag, and included a water bottle and reusable snack containers.
 They were able to reduce their trash by 70% using these "Green Packs" Teacher Lisa Grasso's third grade class in particular recorded less than an ounce of trash in 2 weeks.

 The William Seach Green Week

-Like the students at Fisher Elementary, students at William Search Elementary in Weymouth, Massachusetts, weighed their trash.
+Like the students at Fisher Elementary, students at William Seach Elementary in Weymouth, Massachusetts, weighed their trash.
 The school of 370 students collected 25 lbs. of trash a day.
 After receiving green packs, they reduced their trash by 86% to 3.4 lbs. of trash a day.
 Town employees were also encouraged to reduce waste by Weymouth Mayor Sue Kay.
 "That brings the parents into it.
 They kind of get into it with creating the lunches.
 And if we show our employees that the children are participating, then why can't we do it also?"